Fallenbagel/jellyseerr/docs/getting-started/installation.md

 ```

 **Updating:**
-Snap will keep Overseerr up-to-date automatically.
+Snap will keep Jellyseerr up-to-date automatically.
 You can force a refresh by using the following command.

 ```
 sudo snap refresh